+NO SPRAY

+No pesticides allows

+for natural pollination

+to take place

 NATURE THEME

 A calming refuge of solitude in the city and a great place for smaller gatherings and outdoor workshops/classrooms.
 With the community circle area you can toast marshmallows or host a study group.
-Nature-based play is important with this theme, so many of the park elements are natural like stumps, logs, rocks or an oversized play 'nest.'
+Nature play includes natural park elements like stumps, logs, rocks or an oversized play 'nest.'

+REQUIREMENTS

 - ✓ WELL SUITED FOR LOTS WITH TREES

 - ✓ ANY AMOUNT OF SUN

 - ✓ MIDBLOCK or CORNER LOT

 - ✓ MINIMAL REQUIRED VOLUNTEER PARTICIPATION